What is the Medical Training Initiative (MTI)

 - Placements are for between 1 – 2 years

-- Process of GMC registration and obtaining a Tier 5 visa can take up to 3 months to complete
+- The process of GMC registration and obtaining a TW Government Authorised Exchange (TW GAE) visa (formerly known as Tier 5 visa) can take up to 3 months to complete

 - ENT UK provides a Certificate of Sponsorship for GMC registration purposes

 - The Academy of Medical Royal Colleges (AoMRC) provides a Certificate of Sponsorship for a TW Government Authorised Exchange (TW GAE) visa (formerly known as Tier 5 visa).
 The MTI scheme is intended for doctors from low and middle-income countries and priority is given to applicants accordingly.
 Applicants from other countries may not be granted sponsorship for a TW GAE due to the Scheme Prioritisation and Allocation.

 MTI trainees can be placed in recognised training slots which are vacant for a number of reasons which includes trainees out of the programme (e.g. on research attachments).
 Trainee doctors receive the same quality of training as UK trainees.
 They will be able to increase and widen their clinical and technical skills in a structured and supervised training programme.
 As well as this consultants and trainees in the host department will welcome the opportunity to network with international medical graduates and learn skills and techniques from them.

 We also require applicants to become international members of ENT UK for the duration of time they are on the MTI scheme and this will allow full access to the educational resources and help in the acclimatization to the NHS.